 STRESS TESTING ACTIVITY OVERVIEW Strategic Planning A range of plan scenarios are developed within the Strategic Plan to project the performance of the Society both under stressed conditions and operating as business as usual.
 ICAAP An annual internal assessment of the volume and quality of Society capital and its ability to absorb losses within a severe but plausible stress.
 ILAAP An annual internal assessment of the volume and quality of Society liquidity and the Society's ability to meet liabilities as they fall due within a severe but plausible stress.
 Reverse Stress Testing An assessment of the range of scenarios within which the Society's business model would be rendered unviable.
 Detailed examination of these stress events is performed and potential mitigation considered.
 Recovery Planning Recovery actions are designed following detailed scenario analysis and stress testing.
 These will allow the Society to identify a potential stress quickly using early warning indicators and manage the stress via recovery planning prior to an event crystallising.
 Monthly Stress Testing Business as usual stress testing is performed and reported to ALCO to assist in the assessment of the performance of the Society.
 This includes stress testing of liquidity and profitability positions.
-Brexit Due to the ongoing Brexit uncertainty, a variety of stress scenarios have been designed and reviewed in 2021.
-This work is likely to continue in 2022 as the full impact of the departure of the UK from the European Union becomes clearer.
-Covid-19 Throughout 2021 the Board Risk Committee continually monitored the Society's response to the Covid-19 pandemic.
-This involved a review of the Society's Covid-19 Risk Register.
+Cost-of-Living Crisis Due to the ongoing macro-economic uncertainty, a variety of stress scenarios have been designed and reviewed in 2022.
+This work is likely to continue in 2023 as the full impact of the cost of-living crisis becomes clearer.
+The crisis has meant that credit risk increased in 2022 and the Society has responded by reviewing its lending and affordability processes and by increasing stress testing.